 The Annual National Conference brings together TAFE, private sector, university, school and government stakeholders involved in VET training from entry level programs through to post-graduate Degree programs.

-The 2015 AUSTAFE NATIONAL CONFERENCE is being considered for hosting in either Adelaide or Canberra.
+The 2015 AUSTAFE NATIONAL CONFERENCE is being hosted in Canberra from the 28th to 30th October.
 More information will be added as it comes through.